 Today, eNPS represents one of the most popular survey methodologies used by HR teams.
 We’re excited to share that Lattice clients can now use our employee engagement software to measure eNPS.
 Read on to learn more about the metric, how it’s scored, and how it complements your engagement surveys.

-When asked if they’d recommend your company to a friend, employees respond using a scale of zero (not at all likely) to 10 (extremely likely).
+When asked "How likely are you to recommend your company as a place to work?" employees respond using a scale of zero (not at all likely) to 10 (extremely likely).
 While that sounds intuitive enough, calculating eNPS isn’t a matter of averaging scores.
 Based on their feedback, respondents are grouped into one of three categories: promoters, detractors, and “passives.”
 Keep in mind that in order for an eNPS survey to work properly, it must use this scale (as opposed to a shorter Likert scale, for example).

 Promoters, Detractors, and Passives